pesterhazy/presumably/posts/fixmes.md

 The net effect of temporarily transfering inessentials to swap space is that you can focus on the heart of the issue, the inherent complexity of the business problem, the solution to which is your ultimate goal.
 Accidental complexity has a talismanic quality.
 We have an unfortunate but understandable tendency to be distracted by details of how to express an idea in code.
 It is true that eventually we will need a decision about the accidental details, but it's almost always better to tackle the essential complexity first.
 The rest is FIXMEs.

 Your brain is prone to worrying that you may after all forget about the hardcoded value left in the code or the quadratic complexity that might blow up in production.
 People will be angry at you, or, what may be worse, you'll blame yourself.
-In truth, emotions and other sub-conscious processes play a big role in our ability to focus.
+Whether we like it or not, emotions and other sub-conscious processes play a big role in our ability to focus.
 The unconscious mind will only allow itself to stop worrying about a task until it is written down, with a systems in place ensuring you will circle back to the topic without risking emotional backlash.
 The real value of fixmification is in its liberating effect.
 Let it go, brain, the CI job has got your back!

 # Three ways of eliminating FIXMEs